Table of contents

 Many MSME buyers take the dealer’s list at face value.
 In practice, the billed rate often involves hidden elements that include unloading charges, delivery timelines, and even fuel surcharges.
 What if you ignore this?
 Then it will definitely lead to underestimation during project costing.
 And for buyers who are working on tight tenders, this gap between the listed and the landed cost can be risky.

-Latest Agni TMT price (as of September 2025)
+Latest Agni TMT price (as of Early 2026)

 Below is a sample of Agni TMT bar rate today for common diameters.
 These are market-indicative landed rates (excluding very remote logistics surcharges).